michaelfester/docs/docs/guides/intermediate/actions.md

 A useful way to think about apps is through the way users interact with them.
 Two very basic levels of interaction are **viewing** and **editing** data.
 But very often, apps need to be able to perform Actions.

-For example, in this app, there is a [Button](/docs/button-component) which, when clicked, will take people to a website.
+For example, in this app, there is a [Button](/docs/button-components) which, when clicked, will take people to a website.
 This is because the button has the action [Open Link](/docs/open-link).

 {% figure src="/docs/guides/intermediate/actions/usecase-for-open-link-action.png" caption="" /%}

 You may not have thought of it this way before, but opening a [Form](/docs/forms) is a type of Action.
-If you look closely in the [Form Button](/docs/form-button)'s configuration, you will see the Action 'Show Form' enabled.

 {% figure src="/docs/guides/intermediate/actions/usecase-for-show-form-screen-action.png" caption="" /%}